freshfrogs/freshfrogs.github.io/wiki/index.md

     - A NEW Frog will be generated with combined attributes!

     - This is currently just a preview until the full utility is released!

-### What is Morphing?

----

-Holders will be soon able to "Morph" Frogs to create a new NFT on Ethereum, with combined traits!
-Morphing will require a special token aquired through staking!

-    - **What's will happen to My Frogs after I Morph?**

-    - **When will the full Morph utility be released?**

-    - **What will it cost to Morph?**

-    - **What is Meta-Morphing?**

 ### What is Staking?